icpac-igad/sewaa-forecasts-package/README.md

 # Strengthening Early Warning Systems for Anticipatory Action

 A simplified package (launchpad) for getting started with SEWAA forecast products.
-The package is compose of several docker services managed using `docker-compose`.
+The package is composed of several docker services managed using `docker-compose`.
 As such, `docker` and `docker-compose` must be installed prior to setting up the page.

 The docker services contained here-in are enlisted on the `docker-compose.yaml` as described below.